-To our knowledge, based solely upon our review of copies of reports received by us pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended, we believe that all of our directors, officers and beneficial owners of more than ten percent (10%) of our common stock filed all such reports on a timely basis during 2017.
+To our knowledge, based solely upon our review of copies of reports received by us pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended, we believe that all of our directors, officers and beneficial owners of more than ten percent (10%) of our common stock filed all such reports on a timely basis during 2018, except that one of our directors, John L. Workman, had one late filing in a prior year which consisted of one transaction related to the sale of the Company's common stock that was executed through a broker-managed investment fund and without the knowledge of Mr. Workman at the time of the transaction.